 Dr. Dennis Marshall, Professor of Theology, gave a presentation on August 24, 2011 on the Catholic Intellectual Tradition to teachers from West and Central Catholic High Schools.
 On

-September 24, 2011 he will be presenting "On Eagles Wings: Faith and Human Perfection" at the Grand Rapids Diocese Catechetical Conference.
-He will also be presenting a talk to the Culture of Life Conference on Humane Vitae on
+September 24, 2011 he presented "On Eagles Wings: Faith and Human Perfection" at the Grand Rapids Diocese Catechetical Conference.
+He will also presented a talk to the Culture of Life Conference on Humane Vitae on

 October 8, 2011.

-On October 26, 2011 Dr. Marshall will be giving the keynote address, entitled "The Good, the Bad, and the Holy," to the Michigan Chaplain Association's annual conference.
+On October 26, 2011 Dr. Marshall gave the keynote address, entitled "The Good, the Bad, and the Holy," to the Michigan Chaplain Association's annual conference.

-He is also presenting on the topic of the relationship between faith and reason to St. Joseph's Church, Belding, Michigan on January 29, 2012.
+He also presented on the topic of the relationship between faith and reason to St. Joseph's Church, Belding, Michigan on January 29, 2012.